Difference Between Diversion and Probation / Parole

 What's the Catch?

-does it sound too good to be true because there is a catch and the catch is that you’re giving up your rights when you go on diversion
+Does it sound too good to be true?
+There is a catch, and the catch is that you’re waving all rights to contest the case when you go on diversion.

-we're waiving your right to contest this in any way shape or form so that would mean no motions to suppress no motions to dismiss and you have to submit a written confession.
+First off, we are waiving our right to have a jury trial.
+We're also waiving your right to contest the case, in any way, shape, or form, meaning no motions to suppress, no motions to dismiss, no self-defense, and you have to submit a written confession.

-The idea is is that again you everything you're supposed to during this period of time the case is dismissed at the end but if you mess up while you're on diversion now we have agreed to use the police reports and your confession and hand those over to the judge and the judge will find you guilty hence a slam dunk conviction on you if you violate diversion.
+The idea is that if you do everything you're supposed to during this period of time.
+The case is dismissed at the end.
+If you mess up while you're on diversion, we have agreed to use the police reports and your confession, and hand those over to the judge.
+The judge will find you guilty; hence, a slam dunk conviction against you, if you violate diversion.